(1) For Adobe's vector graphics application, see

 An Ironic Twist in Terminology

-In the computer field, the term "intelligence" means processing capability.
-That means your microwave oven is intelligent, but the chatbot that creates an original video from your description is only "artificially" intelligent.
+In the tech world "intelligence" simply means processing capability.
+Therefore your microwave oven is intelligent, but the AI that creates an original video from your description is only "artificially" intelligent.
 See

 AI in a nutshell and